martenframework/marten/docs/docs/development/reference/management-commands.md

 Runs database migrations.

-The `migrate` command allows to apply (or unapply) migrations to your databases.
+The `migrate` command allows you to apply (or unapply) migrations to your databases.
 By default, when executed without arguments, it will execute all the non-applied migrations for your installed applications.
 That being said, it is possible to ensure that only the migrations of a specific application are applied by specifying an additional `app_label` argument.
-In order to unapply certain migrations (or to apply some of them up to a certain version only), it is possible to specify another `migration` argument corresponding to the version of a targetted migration.
+To unapply certain migrations (or to apply some of them up to a certain version only), it is possible to specify another `migration` argument corresponding to the version of a targetted migration.
 Please refer to [Migrations](../../models-and-databases/migrations) to learn more about this mechanism.

 ### Options

-* `--fake` - Allows to mark migrations as applied or unapplied without actually running them
+* `--fake` - Allows marking migrations as applied or unapplied without actually running them
-* `--db=ALIAS` - Allows to specify the alias of the database on which migrations will be applied or unapplied (default to `default`)
+* `--db=ALIAS` - Allows specifying the alias of the database on which migrations will be applied or unapplied (default to `default`)

 ### Arguments